I Made the Snake Game on the Arduino UNO R4 LED Matrix with a Joystick Controller

 Jaiyank Saxena

 Hi!
-I am a 19y/o CS student who's absolutely fascinated by everything in tech, new and old.
+I am a CS student who's absolutely fascinated by everything in tech, new and old.
 I try to build fun projects and write about them.